Jbleezy/BO1-Reimagined/README.md

 ### Teleporters (Five)
 * Teleporting no longer takes players' weapons away temporarily
 * Teleporting no longer freezes players' controls
+* Fixed teleporters showing they were ready to use again too early after teleporting through them

 ### Lunar Lander (Ascension)
 * Added a short delay for the lander to activate after triggering it (so you can activate a lander without having to ride it without having to lean)